 6.2.2 Exchange Code

 Financial instruments are, in many instances,, things which can be bought or sold.
 The financial instruments to which the concept of Exchange Code applies are instruments bought or sold on an individual exchange.
 Since the Global Identifier assigns unique identifiers to financial instruments at the most granular level possible, specifying the exchange on which the individual financial instrument is traded is valuable.
-It is grouped, along with Pricing Source, as an associated Code.
+It is an associated Code.
 Exchange codes are associated with Financial Instruments through the “has” object property. (“has” is used rather than a more descriptive object property such as “hasAssociatedCode” in order to leverage reasoning facilities and be “mappable” to FIBO relations.)

 6.2.3 Financial Instrument Name